GLIGEN: Open-Set Grounded Text-to-Image Generation: Conclusion

 \section{Conclusion}

 We proposed \shortname{} for expanding pretrained text2img diffusion models with grounding ability, and demonstrated open-world generalization using bounding boxes as the grounding condition.
-Our method is simple and effective, and can be easily extended to other conditions \eg, keypoints and reference images.
-One limitation we noticed is that the generated style or aesthetic distribution can shift after adding the new gated self-attention layers (\eg, the model sometimes struggles to generate graphics style images when $\tau$ is set to 1), which is probably due to the grounding training data being all natural images.
-We believe adding images from more diverse style distributions or further finetuning the model with highly aesthetic images could help alleviate this issue.
+Our method is simple and effective, and can be easily extended to other conditions such as keypoints, reference images, spatially-aligned conditions (e.g., edge map, depth map, etc).
+The versatility of \shortname{} makes it a promising direction for advancing the field of text-to-image synthesis and expanding the capabilities of pretrained models in various applications.

-\paragraph{Acknowledgement.} We thank Yufan Zhou and Huangjie Zheng for the empirical insights on the FID evaluation of diffusion models, Haotian Zhang for the guidance on large-scale grounding data, Ce Liu for the discussion on the potential applications of grounded generative image models.
-This work was supported in part by NSF CAREER IIS2150012, NASA 80NSSC21K0295, and Institute of Information \& communications Technology Planning \& Evaluation(IITP) grants funded by the Korea government(MSIT) (No. 2022- 0-00871, Development of AI Autonomy and Knowledge Enhancement for AI Agent Collaboration) and (No. RS-2022-00187238, Development of Large Korean Language Model Technology for Efficient Pre-training).
+\paragraph{Acknowledgement.} This work was supported in part by NSF CAREER IIS2150012, NASA 80NSSC21K0295, and Institute of Information \& communications Technology Planning \& Evaluation(IITP) grants funded by the Korea government(MSIT) (No. 2022- 0-00871, Development of AI Autonomy and Knowledge Enhancement for AI Agent Collaboration) and (No. RS-2022-00187238, Development of Large Korean Language Model Technology for Efficient Pre-training), and Adobe Data Science Research Award.

 { }